joelparkerhenderson/objectives-and-key-results/examples/okrs_by_sixarm.md

 Key results:

-* Send email survey of Net Promoter Score (NPS) to all customers at start of quarter and at end of quarter.
+* Send email survey of Net Promoter Score (NPS) to selected customers, at the start of the quarter, and at the end of the quarter.
+Report results to stakeholders, using an abstract, highlights, and data.

-* During week 1-2, interview 3 customers who recently joined, 3 customers who are longstanding, and 3 customers who recently churned.
-Report the results to stakeholders, using an abstract, highlights, and all data.
+* Interview 3 customers who recently joined, 3 customers who are longstanding, and 3 customers who recently churned.
+Get NPS scores.
+Report results as above.

-* During week 2-4, create an action plan of potential improvements, and present the plan to stakeholders.
-Provide one week for consideration then choose the high-value improvements to implement this quarter.

-* During week 5-12, implement the high value improvements; track progress by using the organization's existing project management tools.
+* Create an action plan of potential improvements, and present the plan to stakeholders.
+Choose the high-value improvements to implement this quarter.
+Implement them.
+Ttrack progress by using the organization's project management tools.
+Report results as above.